The graph of implicit edge dependencies for indecomposability and beyond: New indecomposability criteria

 \begin{lemma} Let $\fw=(\verts,\edges,\p)$.
 A subset of vertices $S\subseteq\verts$ with $\p(S)$ of dimension at least~$2$ is dependent if and only if for every $u,v\in S$ there is a path of pairwise dependent implicit edges connecting $u$ and $v$. \end{lemma}

-\begin{proof} \Cref{prop:connectedimplicit} shows that if $u,v\in S$ are connected by a path of pairwise dependent edges, then $uv$ is an implicit edge.
-This means that the subframework of $\Efw$ spanned by~$S$ is complete.
-By \cref{cor:indeccompleteclosure}, this means than this subframework is indecomposable, and hence that all its implicit edges are pairwise dependent. \end{proof}
+\begin{proof} By \Cref{prop:connectedimplicit}, if $u,v\in S$ are connected by a path of pairwise dependent edges, then $uv$ is an implicit edge.
+Hence, the subframework of $\Efw$ spanned by~$S$ is complete.
+By \Cref{cor:indeccompleteclosure}, this means that this subframework is indecomposable, and hence that all its implicit edges are pairwise dependent. \end{proof}